Chart Color Schemes

 An assessment of population growth drivers in Padbury reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on aggregated SA2-level projections, an above median population growth is projected for Padbury, with an expected increase of 1,382 persons to 2041, reflecting a total increase of 14.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and post-2032 estimates, AreaSearch uses ABS' Greater Capital Region projections released in 2023 based on 2022 data.
+With current demographic trends, an above median population growth is projected for the Padbury statistical area (Lv2), with an expected increase of 1,382 persons to 2041, reflecting a total increase of 13.1% over the 17 years.

 Frequently Asked Questions - Population